kopptr/svf-acolyte-guild/docs/Feasts and Solemnities/Movable/09 - Easter Vigil.md

 	- Take up and light the nearby [[Taper]].
 	- Light the [[Friars' Chapel#Rood]] candles via the catwalk.
 	- Light the [[Friars' Chapel]] [[Altar]] candles.
-		- Should the Sanctus candles be lit? #liturgy-todo
 - **DO NOT light the [[Sanctuary#Lamps]]**.
 - All return to [[Choir Stalls#Low]] when finished and extinguish [[Taper|Tapers]].
 - If the music gets to _Jesu Christe_ before the [[Altar Server|Servers]] are finished, they should abandon what they're doing and return to the [[Choir Stalls]].